 Black Friday 2020 gaming monitor deals: the best 144Hz, 240Hz and ultrawide deals

-Black Friday is finally here, and with it dozens upon dozens of Black Friday gaming monitor deals.
-To help you cut through the noise, we’ve rounded up our top Black Friday monitor picks below, including several great deals on the ludicrously wide Samsung CRG9 in both the UK and US, and a rather good £170 off the excellent Razer Raptor.
+Black Friday is finally here, and with it reams of fresh Black Friday gaming monitor deals, particularly if you live in the UK.
+To help you cut through the noise, we’ve rounded up our top Black Friday monitor picks below, including some great deals on Samsung’s 240Hz CRG5 monitor in both the UK and US, and loads of great LG monitor deals as well across all resolutions and refresh rates.
 That’s not all, though.
 Whether you’re after a G-Sync Compatible monitor, an ultrawide display, or a 144Hz or 240Hz gaming monitor deal, we’ve got you covered.

 I’ll be keeping this page up to date with all the best gaming monitor Black Friday deals as and when they appear, so make sure to stick this page in your bookmarks if you’re looking to pick up a new gaming display on the cheap before the end of the year.